texasapo/texasapo-docs/officer-transition.md

 <a name="updating-your-gmail-settings"></a>
 ### Updating your Gmail Settings

- - Log into Gmail via [mail.texasapo.org](https://mail.texasapo.org/).
+ - Log into Gmail via [mail.texasapo.org](http://mail.texasapo.org/).
  - Under the General tab, update your signature (if needed).
  - Under the Filters and Blocked Addresses tab, check the filters to ensure that there are no rules involving forwarding email.
  - Under the Forwarding and POP/IMAP tab, ensure that forwarding is turned off or forwarding to your email.

+<a name="transitioning-lastpass-president-only"></a>
+### Transitioning LastPass (President Only)
+If you're the President, be sure to transition the LastPass account to the new President!
+The Webmaster should walk you through this process.